api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 `updateOevProxyDataFeedWithSignedData` contract call in `Api3ServerV1` for searchers to use.

-Auctioneer award all of the winning bids using a single transaction using the persisted transaction count (a single `awardbid` call if only a single bid is awarded and multicall otherwise).
+Auctioneer awards all of the winning bids using a single transaction using the persisted transaction count (a single `awardbid` call if only a single bid is awarded and multicall otherwise).
 The auctioneer also sets the award expiration for all the awarded bids, currently set to 60 seconds.